Alif-B/devops-docker/Docker/README.md

 *    Container - Is one instance of the image
 *    Service - Is a set of containers that run an application (IE node1, node2)
 *    Stack - Is a set of services that make up the application (IE webserver, DB server etc)
+*    Swarm - a collection of nodes.
+You run all of your stacks in the swarm.
 *    Task - Is Container + Set of commands to run in the container

 ### Quorum
 Basically a consensus mechanism among multiple master nodes.
 (N/2)+1 of the master nodes must be available at all time for you to manage the cluster

 # Docker Storage
 Replicated VS Global Services